workflowr/workflowr/README.md

 Second you'll need to re-render the corresponding HTML files so that they have the latest commit identifier at the top of the file.
-However you can't use `make_site` for this like you did during testing, because the R Markdown files haven't changed.
+However you can't use `wflow_build` for this like you did during testing, because the R Markdown files haven't changed.
 To re-build only those HTML files that correspond to the R Markdown files in the previous commit, run the workflowr function `commit_site`.